A Kuwaiti Air Force F/A-18 Hornet is hit by a lightning strike while flying through the clouds.

 We have published several articles explaining that close encounters between jets and lightning occur every now and then around the globe, usually causing little to no damage at all to the planes.
 Usually.
-Because sometimes, lightning strikes cause significant damaged.
+Because sometimes, lightning strikes cause significant damage.
 As happened on Dec.
 19, 2017, when B-52 Stratorfortress (60-0051), with the 93rd Bomb Squadron/307th BW AFRC.
 The heavy bomber was about to land at Barksdale AFB, Louisiana, when the crew heard something that sounded like a thud coming from the outside of the aircraft.
 The B-52 landed safely, but once on the ground the crew discovered that the sound they heard was actually a lightning strike that tore a person-sized gash completely through the tail of the aircraft!

 Here’s what this Author wrote in one of those stories: